8i/UnityPlugin_Documentation_RTD/docs/source/Troubleshooting.rst

 - The Main Camera does not have a HvrRender component attached A common mistake is to not attach a HvrRender component to the main rendering camera in the scene

+- My HvrActor Prefabs are not rendering
+    Please see the `HvrDataBuildInclude <Components/HvrDataBuildInclude.html>`_ component page for more information about this problem.

 **Android**